 Gloria and her husband Clark, have been members of GRC since 2013.
 They have 4 children.
 Gloria has served in Children’s Ministry for over 3 years.
 She has been serving in the Celebrate Recovery Ministry through set up for about 2 years and is currently serving as part of the Women’s Leadership Team.
 She and Clark have hosted a growth group since Fall of 2014.

 Simone and her husband, Tony, have been members of GRC since June 2010.
 They have two children.
-She has served as a leader in women's Bible studies for four years; the Women's Leadership Team for three years; and as a teacher in the Children's ministry.
+She has served as a leader in women’s Bible studies for four years; the Women’s Leadership Team for three years; as a teacher in the Children’s ministry; and is currently the co-leader of Oikos.
 She is a homeschooling mom.

 Audrey and her husband, Sterling, have been members of GRC since 2005.
 They have two children.
 Audrey has served on the Diaconate since 2008 and has served as a Children’s Sunday school teacher.

 Sterling serves as a employee relations manager with Hackensack University Medical Center.
 Sterling and his wife Audrey have two children.

 Frank and his wife, Christin, have been members of GRC since 2015.
 He helped reboot the Van (Transportation) Ministry and has served as its leader since 2016.
 Last year he joined the Missions Committee, which held its biannual conference this past February.